Prince William Opens Up About His Massive Inheritance: ‘I’m Not Going To Rock The Boat’

 The interview is part of a two-part series, Prince Charles: Inside The Duchy of Cornwall, produced by the BBC.
 The documentary will have “privileged access to Prince Charles and his private domain,” as described by ITV.
 The show will take a look at the business venture that is the Duchy of Cornwall and how Charles has turned it into a “multi-million dollar enterprise,” People writes.
 According to the report, the duchy pulls in $27 million a year in income.
 That money goes to pay for the lifestyles of the Prince of Wales, his two children and their families, and his various charities.

 Although Charles has put in a lifetime’s worth of work into expanding the duchy — more than 50 years — once he assumes the throne, the responsibility of running the estate will fall to the next Prince of Wales, William.
-In preparation of taking over one day, William has recently been following his father’s daily activities, looking to learn the ropes of managing the massive business entity.
+In preparation for taking over one day, William has recently been following his father’s daily activities, looking to learn the ropes of managing the massive business entity.
 When asked about his plans for the estate once he takes over, William said that he doesn’t plan to “rock the boat,” maintaining most of the efforts his father started.
 However, William joked he may not be as interested as his father in buildings and architecture.

 The Duchy of Cornwall was set up 700 years ago by King Edward III to provide a way of life for the heir to the throne.
 Due to historical circumstances and illnesses, Charles has been the longest-serving Duke of Cornwall in Britain’s long history.
 This means that he has had the time to build up the region in a multitude of ways.